StevanDev/E-commerce-CRUD-React-and-Flask-/README.md

 Broker: Redis

-Middleware: request logger sa X-Request-ID
+Middleware: request logger with X-Request-ID
 ## Start (Docker is required to be installed)
 docker compose up --build